richorama/richorama.github.io/_posts/2015-10-02-enter-the-browser.md

 ## Browser side

-Let's create a new directory for the source code which will run in the browser (so it doens't get confused with the server-side code).
+Let's create a new directory for the source code which will run in the browser (so it doesn't get confused with the server-side code).

 {% highlight text %}
 > mkdir client